LSSTDESC/TXPipe/README.md

 https://github.com/LSSTDESC/NaMaster/

 although there is a conda recipe to install it.
+You will need to install the pymaster python library along with it.

 Dependencies using Docker
 -------------------------

-In Docker, from the main directory, this will get you the newest version of the code:
+In Docker, from the main directory, this will get you the newest version of the required dependencies:

 ```bash
 docker pull joezuntz/txpipe